DENAH A. JOHNSTON

 Estranged Cinema: How to Make Film(s) (on) Your Own

-A 15-week beginning film production class offered through Adult Continuing Education introducing students excited and passionate about film as a form of expression to the mechanics and how-to of small scale, independent/DIY production, providing them with a background and structure through experimental, narrative and documentary examples from film history.
+A 15-week beginning film production class introducing students excited and passionate about film as a form of expression to the mechanics and how-to of small scale, independent/DIY production, providing them with a background and structure through experimental, narrative and documentary examples from film history.
 Projects include the production of hand-made film, a haiku super-8 film, graphic editing exercises and in-class demonstrations of hand-processing of super-8 b&w film.

 Introduction to Film, Teaching Assistant to Jay Rosenblatt (FM101)